humanprotocol/hmt-escrow/README.md

 # Help Wanted!

-Human Protocol’s bounty program is the easiest way to get a job working with us.
+HCaptcha’s bounty program is the easiest way to get a job working with us.
 Most of our development comes from the founders of hmt-escrow, bounties from open source developers, or developers hired from the bounty program.
 Take a look at our issues or suggest a new one, and a mod will add it to the bounty program.
 Read the documentation as it contains information for working with us.

-Reward sizes are guided by the rules below and payable in USDC.
+Reward sizes are guided by the rules below and payable in USD via PayPal.
 If you prefer, you may also elect to have your reward donated to a registered charity of your choice that accepts online donations, subject to approval of the charity.

-Read more on our [bug bounty page](https://www.humanprotocol.org/bug-bounty-program?lng=en-US)
+    - Larger or Critical: $100 - $500
+    - Small: up to $100

 ## Installation

 ### Manual